Singapore Company Registration Guide

 The Accounting & Corporate Regulatory Authority of Singapore (ACRA), Singapore’s national regulator of business entities and public accountants, mandates that all companies operating in the country must be registered under the Singapore Companies Act and abide by its rules and regulations.

-Asiabiz, Singapore’s leading business formation consultancy, presents the following 9-step guide on how to register a new company for both local and foreign individuals.
+Asiabiz, Singapore’s leading business formation consultancy, presents the following 9-step guide on how to register a company in Singapore for both local and foreign individuals.

 A 9-Step Guide for Singapore Company Registration: How to Register a Company in Singapore

 1. Business Structure